tdv/mif/README.md

 **NOTE:** The master branch is actively developed, use latest release for production use.

 # Features:
-- libevent wrapper classes for the easy creation of simple web services
+- Network classes for the easy creation of simple web services
 - Interface-based RPC marshalling with the callback support
 - Reflection for c++ data structures with the inheritance support
 - Json, Xml serialization and the ability to use boost archives